 The shootout is used as a tie-breaker in important games and tournaments, such as the World Cup and Championship games in tournaments.
 Aside from the rules that determine when a shootout takes place, there are rules on how the shootout is conducted.
-Let's learn about them below.

-Here are the steps of the shootout:
+Here are the steps of a shootout:

 Here are all the terms we covered that are related to the soccer shootouts.